Sources of Irreproducibility in Machine Learning: A Review: Study Design Factors

-\item \textbf{p-hacking} Cockburn et al. \shortcite{cockburn_2020} use the term collectively for research practices that allow manipulation of experimental and analysis methods to produce statistically significant results.

-\item \textbf{HARKing} (Hypotheses After Results are Known) is post-hoc reframing of experimental intentions to present a p-fished outcome as having been predicted from the start.
+\textbf{HARKing} (Hypotheses After Results are Known) is post-hoc reframing of experimental intentions to present a p-fished outcome as having been predicted from the start. \textit{HARKing is to execute the scientific method backwards and will change the interpretation of the results, like p-fishing}.

+\textbf{Choice of baselines} For many machine learning tasks, it is often not clear what comprises the state-of-the-art.
+Studies have found that many deep learning papers only compared against other deep learning algorithms, even though they were not performing better than other simpler baselines \cite{cremonesi_2021}.
+This could happen in cases where progress is shown by reusing experimental designs that propagate weak baselines without questioning them \cite{dacrema_2021}. \emph{Choosing a baseline that is inferior to the state-of-the art does not change the outcome of the target model, nor will it interfere with the analysis except that the baseline used for comparison is poorer than it could be.
+The interpretation could change from a baseline doing better to target a model doing better.}

+\textbf{Experiment initialization} Differences in the setup or initialization of an experiment can lead to a difference between 5\% to 40\% in the number of solved instances of a SAT solver when running on the same hardware \cite{fichte_2021}, so they must be reported \cite{henderson_2018}. \textit{The setup can affect the outcome, so that the same analysis could be interpreted in a different way and change the conclusion if the variation under different setups is significant.}

-\item \textbf{Computational budget} Researchers with large computational budgets prevent meaningful comparisons of performance experiments as they can spend the budget on intensive hyperparameter tuning to improve the results \cite{melis_2017,lucic_2018,dodge_2019,zhang_2020}.
-Bouthilier and Varoquaux \shortcite{bouthilier_2020} report that around 45\% of hyperparameters were manually tuned at NeurIPS 2019 and ICLR 2020, so systematic search could give a huge advantage.
+\textbf{Computational budget} Researchers with large computational budgets can sometimes prevent meaningful comparisons of algorithm performance experiments as they can spend the budget on intensive hyperparameter tuning of any given algorithm \cite{melis_2017,lucic_2018,dodge_2019,zhang_2020}.
+Bouthilier and Varoquaux \shortcite{bouthilier_2020} report that around 45\% of hyperparameters were manually tuned at NeurIPS 2019 and ICLR 2020, so systematic search could give a huge advantage. \textit{Running algorithms for longer using more resources produces a different outcome.}